BEST Ginger Molasses Cookies (Soft & Chewy)

 Ingredients

-- 1 cup granulated sugar, plus more for rolling
+- 1 ½ cups granulated sugar, plus more for rolling cookies

 Instructions

-- In a large bowl, whisk together the flour, baking soda, cinnamon, cloves, ginger, salt, and cardamom.
-Then set aside.
+- In a large bowl, whisk together the flour, baking soda, baking powder, ginger, cinnamon, allspice, cloves, salt, and cardamom until well combined.
+Then set the flour mixture aside.

-- In the bowl of a stand mixer fitted with the paddle attachment or using a handheld electric mixer, beat the butter and sugar together on medium speed until light and fluffy, about 3-4 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld electric mixer, beat the softened butter, granulated sugar, and brown sugar together on medium speed until light and fluffy, about 3-4 minutes.

-- Add in the egg, molasses, and vanilla extract and continue beating on medium low speed until just combined.
+- Then add the eggs, molasses, and vanilla essence and continue beating on medium-low speed until everything is just combined.

-- Fill a small bowl with about 1/3 cup of sugar.
-Use a medium-sized cookie scoop to scoop the dough and then roll the dough, in the palm of your hands, into balls.
-Then roll them in the sugar until fully coated on all sides.
+- Fill a small bowl with about ⅓ cup of granulated sugar.
+Use a medium-sized cookie scoop (a heaping tbsp or so) to scoop the dough and then roll the dough in the palm of your hands into balls.
+Then roll the ball in the sugar until fully coated on all sides.

 Notes